What hymns are sung around Thanksgiving?

 To be clear, the raw numbers in Figure 6 show an increase through the month, but here we’re focused on how often a hymn is selected, given that it’s one of these eight hymns being sung, per week.
 I don’t know, I think this plot shows a more accurate picture of my intuition.

 I think these patterns feed into each other.
 How does a music coordinator know which hymns are “best”?
-Experience in the church and general intuition is helpful, I think words like Thanksgiving and Thankful that line up with the name of the holiday are almost guarenteed to make them quintessential.
-Imagine if there were a hymn that had the word “Valentine” in it, I think it’d be sung the week before Valentine’s Day a lot had hardly ever any other week!
+Experience in the church and general intuition is helpful, but I think words like Thanksgiving and Thankful that line up with the name of the holiday are almost guaranteed to make them quintessential.
+Imagine if there were a hymn that had the word “Valentine” in it, I think it’d be sung the week before Valentine’s Day a lot and hardly ever any other week!
 So when a hymn becomes strongly associated with a holiday, they’re likely to sing it the week prior to that holiday and not choose it any other week of the year, which is what we see in Figure 2 with the annual trends for all hymns.
 The less quintessential ones are more flexible.

 Another potential factor that I haven’t mentioned at all is that there is more to a sacrament meeting besides when in the year it happens.
 The topic of a particular sacrament meeting can often have a strong effect on what hymns are being sung.
 If topics are more or less random across wards, the topic-specific effects will cancel each other out.
 However, topics are often chosen based on proximity to holidays, and while I don’t have the data to show this, I would suspect that many sacrament meetings in November are on the topic of Gratitude.
 So, especially earlier in the month when Thanksgiving itself is less on people’s minds, a more general gratitude-related hymn is selected.
 But, the point I’m trying to make is that both sacrament meeting topics and hymns are often chosen because of holidays and they mutually reinforce each other to create these November-specific patterns discussed on this page.